 Host a Family Karaoke Night.

-All babies love music – and most dads we know do, too!
+All babies love music – and many dads we know do, too!
 With apps like Baby Karaoke or Lullaby Karaoke and games like Rock Band or Guitar Hero, you don’t need a fancy karaoke machine for the occasion.
 (There are, however, plenty of machines on the market to choose from, ranging from $20 to $200.)
 It doesn’t take much to entertain a new baby – a fake microphone and a few YouTube karaoke tracks will often do!

 Grab A Quick Bite To Eat.